-Sometimes things change, but no matter the reason why you’ve a residential property, any profit you make on the sale is taxable when you:
+Sometimes things change, but whatever your reason for selling your residential property, any profit you make on the sale is taxable when you:

 - bought the property and you had a firm intention to sell it

-- have a pattern of buying and selling or building and selling your main home
+- have a regular pattern of buying and selling or building and selling your main home

 - sell it within the applicable bright-line period and exclusions do not apply

-- or a person you’re associated with are in the business of property dealing, developing or building and the property was bought for the business.
+- are associated with a person in the business of property dealing, developing or building and the property was bought for the business.